cybertec-postgresql/pgwatch2/README.md

 * pgwatch2 metrics gathering daemon written in Go
 * A PostgreSQL database for holding the configuration about which databases and metrics to gather
-* [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics
+* [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics.
+As an alternative to InfluxDB one can also use:
+  - Graphite (no custom_tags support)
+  - PostgreSQL (based on JSONB, 9,4+)
 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)
 * A Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews